The Link Between Motivation and Innovation

-The U.S. Army's top leadership recently did a very smart thing:
+In the early days of the war in Afghanistan, the U.S. Army's top leadership did a very smart thing:

 They listened to one of their enlisted men.

-After returning from the war in Afghanistan, Master Sergeant Rudy Romero sent a long, insightful email to a former commanding officer about the suitability of the equipment that the Army provides to GIs.
+After returning from a tour in Afghanistan, Master Sergeant Rudy Romero sent a long, insightful email to a former commanding officer about the suitability of the equipment that the Army provides to GIs.
 The recipient forwarded the message to a few colleagues who forwarded it to a few more until, ultimately, it reached the Army's most senior enlisted soldier and the Army Chief of Staff.
-They took Romero's insights seriously and, as a result, the Army is now making numerous changes to equipment design and procurement.
+They took Romero's insights seriously and, as a result, the Army made numerous changes to equipment design and procurement.

 Employees in most organizations would like to feel that their ideas can make a difference in their workplace.
-For many people, in fact, there are few things more motivating than seeing--and assisting with--the successful implementation of an idea they suggested.
+For many people, in fact, there are few things more motivating than implementing their own idea.
 The scarcity of this motivational force may be one of the biggest reasons why so many government employees feel that they are powerless and unable to change "the system."

 All too often, supervisors overlook the possibility that their employees may be an untapped gold mine of good ideas.
 Sometimes this may be out of hubris, with the manager feeling that he/she knows best.
 In other cases, managers may ignore line employees' ideas out of insecurity, feeling threatened by subordinates who prove to be highly competent and creative.